stevstrong/Audio-sample/README.md

 --------------------------------------------

 The ADC conversion of multiple channels is performed in dual regular simultaneous conversion mode.
-Each conversion sequence is started by SW.

 The result of each dual sample (32bits) is stored into the ADC buffer via DMA transfer.
-After a sequence is completely sampled, a new sequence is automatically started.
+After a sequence is completely sampled, a new sequence is automatically started by timer 3 update event.
+The sampled data is stored on SD card, each half buffer is pushed to card after being filled by DMA.

-The number of sequences to sample is configurable.
+The number of sequences, the recording time and the sampling frequency are configurable.

-Current performance: 6 channel data get sampled 10 times within 30 useconds (~1 us for 1 dual channel sample!)
+Current performance: 8 channel data get sampled with 28kHz.

-Todo: implement timed sequential sampling starts.

 ----------------------------------------------------------------------------------------------------------